UNIT 8:ECONOMIC GROWTH AND ECONOMIC DEVELOPMENT

 quality of leadership in the country.
 The service and industrial sector is growing

 at a very high rate.
-All these have significantly impacted on the national income of
+All these have significantly impacted on the national income ofthe country as shown by the persistent increase in the gross domestic product.

 Economic growth can be defined as the persistent quantitative increase in

 the volume of goods and services produced in a country.
-Or the persistent
+Or the persistentincrease in the volume of goods and services over a period of time.

 Economic growth is a material concept.
 It concerns itself with the growth of